Breaking Bella—When Love Equals Violence

 Those too young to have experienced a sexual relationship and certainly too young to have experienced a pregnancy only see the normalization of violence against a woman’s body.
 And when the movie ended, they cheered for it.

-More articles in WMC News & Features by Category: Arts and culture, Girls, Violence against women
+More articles by Category: Arts and culture, Girls, Violence against women